Tuesday, April 23, 2024

 Prague’s tram network has one of the largest fleets in the world: 882 trams operating over 144 km (89 miles) of tracks.
 As an indication of smart public transport, it extends deeply into outer boroughs and districts.
 That’s impressive infrastructure!

-If you want to find trams or streetcars in the USA, you'll have to look back in time because most of those helpful systems were stupidly destroyed.
+If you want to find trams or streetcars in the USA, you'll have to look back in time because most of those helpful systems were stupidly destroyed to enrich American car manufacturers, U.S. Steel, rubber tire makers, and petroleum corporations.

-Last year, we visited Berlin and learned that half of it was controlled by America for decades after World War Two, so it lost its trams (ripped-up to force people to buy American-made cars—which is what American automakers did against trams in American cities).
+Last year, we visited Berlin and learned that half of it was controlled by America for decades after World War Two, so it lost its trams to force people to buy cars made by companies owned by American Automakers (Ford manufactured cars in Germany since 1925 and General Motors since 1929).

 But the half of Berlin that was occupied by Soviets retained its trams, and those trams continue to flourish and serve the population better than vehicular traffic.